Stroka Lab

 Professor Kimberly Stroka

-Dr. Stroka’s postdoctoral and predoctoral work were supported by an NIH NRSA F32 postdoctoral fellowship (2013-2014), NIH T32 postdoctoral fellowship (2012-2013), NIH NRSA F31 predoctoral fellowship (2010-2011), and NSF Graduate Research Fellowship (2006-2009).
+Dr. Stroka’s postdoctoral and predoctoral research were supported by an NIH NRSA F32 postdoctoral fellowship (2013-2014), NIH T32 postdoctoral fellowship (2012-2013), NIH NRSA F31 predoctoral fellowship (2010-2011), and NSF Graduate Research Fellowship (2006-2009).
 Dr. Stroka was also awarded the Burroughs Wellcome Career Award at the Scientific Interface (2014-2019) for her proposal on engineering blood-brain barrier mechanobiology in the context of tumor cell metastasis.
-She was the recipient of 9 different awards for travel to national and international conferences (2008-2011) and was also the recipient of the 2014 Rita Schaffer Young Investigator Award from the Biomedical Engineering Society (BMES).
+As a PI at UMD, she was awarded the NSF CAREER Award (2020-2025) and NIGMS MIRA (2021-2026), received the 2014 Rita Schaffer Young Investigator Award from the Biomedical Engineering Society (BMES), and was recognized as a 2019 Cellular and Molecular Bioengineering Young Innovator.
 She also received the Research and Scholarship Award from the University of Maryland Graduate School for Summer 2017, as well as the 2017 Outstanding Young Scientist Award from the Maryland Academy of Sciences and Maryland Science Center.
-She was awarded the 2018 and 2019 Faculty Teaching Award from UMD's Fischell Department of Bioengineering and was recognized as a 2019 Cellular and Molecular Bioengineering Young Innovator.
-Most recently, she was awarded the NSF CAREER Award (2020-2025), the Phillipp Merrill Faculty Mentor Award (from UMD; 2020), and the Clark School of Engineering's 2020 E. Robert Kent Teaching Award for Junior Faculty..
-She also was also awarded a Teaching Innovation Grant in summer 2020 from the UMD Provost's Office to redesign her courses to include new technologies and strategies for engaging students in online and hybrid courses.

 Research Assistant Professor